-Ok, so you got your tomato plant from the store or you started seeds indoors and the plants are now large enough to be transplanted.
+Ok, so you got your tomato seedlings from the store or you started seeds indoors and the seedlings are now large enough to be transplanted.

-So here is my little tomato plant that I started indoors, it is now large enough and it has been going through hardening for about a week.
+Here is my little tomato plant that I started indoors, it’s now large enough and it has been going through hardening for about a week.

 In order to help the plant develop a strong root system, we are going to clip the lower leaves and plant it deep in the ground.
 The deeper the better.
 What will happen is that more roots will grow out of the fuzzy tomato stem that is under the soil and this will help hold the heavy plant as it grows.

-Here it is after I clipped the lower leaves.
+Here is my tomato seedling after I clipped the lower leaves.
 You want to leave just the top leaves on the stem.

-Add half a cup to a cup of compost to the bottom of the hole.
-I use worm casting that I purchase from Amazon.
+Add half a 3/4 of a cup of worm castings to the bottom of the hole…

 Ground lime (the powder you see above) cost $4 for a 50 lb bag.
 Well worth it in my opinion.
-It is not a fast-acting lime but rather will break down over time which is fine here because it will take a few months before my tomato plants will start producing tomatoes.
+It’s not a fast-acting lime but rather will break down over time which is fine here because it will take a few weeks before my tomato plants will start producing tomatoes.